jsam/fuseline/docs/for-developers/index.md

   :class:`Broker` interface and how to persist workflow state.
 * **How do I write a worker?**  Use :class:`ProcessEngine` or roll your own loop with :class:`BrokerClient`.
+* **Where does PostgresRuntimeStorage fit?**  Learn how the built-in PostgreSQL backend works and how migrations are applied.
 * **Can I implement my own storage or execution engine?**  Yes!
 The pages below describe the required interfaces and show example implementations.